 The Student Health Service offers weekday clinics for the diagnosis and treatment of illness or injury.
 Patient care is provided by physicians and nurse practitioners.
 Registered nurses are on duty to assist in treating health care problems.
-The nurses also provide an "Ask a Nurse" telephone service when the clinic is open.
-For more information on hours of operation, please call 940.898.3826.
+The nurses also provide an "Ask a Nurse" telephone service which can be reached while the clinic is open.
+The clinic operates during the Fall and Spring semesters from